C-NERD/clinical-notes/pages/Cause in history of presenting complaints in AKI and CKD.md

 - Rule out CGN : By confirming absence of #[[Symptoms of Chronic Glomerulonephritis]]
-- Known hypertensive patient : Confirm that patient is faithful to his medications and clinic follow up
+- Known hypertensive patient : Confirm that patient is faithful to his medications and clinic follow up | **-ve mention** -